Income and Financial Data of Individuals, Preliminary T1 Family File

 This activity is conducted for the development and dissemination of annual small area economic data for Canadians.

-Data release - February 14, 2020 (first in a series of releases for this reference period.)
+Data release - March 15, 2023 (First in a series of releases for this reference period.)

 This activity is conducted for the development and dissemination of annual small area economic data for Canadians.
 The data, collected from income tax returns submitted to the Canada Revenue Agency, provide income and financial data on Canadians and is used to analyse economic conditions.
 The data are available for Canada, the provinces and territories and sub-provincial geographic areas (postal areas and selected census areas).